Axway/amplify-central/content/en/docs/manage_service_registry/service_integrate api_cli.md

 axway central apply -f upload.json
 ```

-### Publish the API to the Amplify Marketplace
+## Publish the API to the Amplify Marketplace

-Now that the API has been registered in Amplify, make it available to API consumers in the Amplify Marketplace.
-To do this, create the resources in the following order:
+Once the API has been registered in Amplify, make it available to API consumers in the Amplify Marketplace by following these steps in the order presented.

-* Create Asset
+### Step 1 - create asset

 ```bash
 axway central create -f asset.json -o json -y > asset-created.json